 Copyright.
-Copyrights are ownership and use rights to written, visual, audio, software or other intellectual property works in a "fixed form."
-The copyright owner can sell, grant or assign these rights to others.
-Though registering a copyright with the U.S. Copyright Office is optional, it is usually recommended to protect an author's rights in face of a legal challenge.
-There are a myriad of rights arrangements that can be done between publishers (or self publishing platforms) and authors, discussion of which is beyond the scope of this article.
-Authors are well advised to seek legal assistance when signing contracts with publishers and self publishing platforms.
+Copyrights are ownership and use rights to written, visual, audio, software, or other intellectual property works in a "fixed form."
+The copyright owner can sell, grant, or assign these rights to others.
+Though registering a copyright with the U.S. Copyright Office is optional, it is usually recommended to protect an author's rights in the face of a legal challenge.
+There is a myriad of rights arrangements that can be done between publishers (or self-publishing platforms) and authors, discussion of which is beyond the scope of this article.
+Authors are well-advised to seek legal assistance when signing contracts with publishers and self-publishing platforms.
 Know and protect your rights!

 Backlist.
 A list of all available titles that have been published by a publishing house or author and have been on the market for a significant amount of time.

 Frontlist.
 A list of available titles that are newly published by a publishing house or author.